 Situated less than a mile from the nationally-renowned University of Michigan Medical Center on the university's main campus, the U-M School of Nursing's academic facilities are housed in two buildings standing a few hundred feet apart on North Ingalls Street in Ann Arbor, Mich.
-Opened in 2015, the four-story 426 North Ingalls Building (pictured here) houses a majority of the school's state-of-the art classroom spaces along with the Clinical Learning Center.
+Opened in 2015, the four-story School of Nursing Building 2 (pictured here) houses a majority of the school's state-of-the-art classroom spaces along with the Clinical Learning Center (CLC).
 In addition to five classrooms, the first two floors of the building are dedicated to shared space where students can comfortably gather for group work, host events or find a private nook to study or unwind in between classes.